What is a standardized patient?

 Want to learn more?

-Watch the video segment below to see Dr. Michelle Cox, CMHC director, working with an actor from the standardized patient program.
+Watch the video segment below to see Dr. Michelle Rose, CMHC director, working with an actor from the standardized patient program.
 View the full SP counseling session here.